aleph-im/pyaleph/README.md

 # Aleph Core Channel Node (CCN)

-Next generation network of decentralized big data applications.
+Next generation network of decentralized cloud applications.
 Development follows the [Aleph Whitepaper](https://github.com/moshemalawach/aleph-whitepaper).

 ## Documentation

-Albeit still incomplete as it is a work in progress, documentation can be found at http://pyaleph.readthedocs.io/ or built from this repository with `$ python setup.py docs`
+Albeit still incomplete as it is a work in progress, documentation can be found at http://pyaleph.readthedocs.io/ or built from this repository with `$ python setup.py docs`.

 ## Deployment